Skip to content

 Introduction

-Controls allow for interacting with a cBot/indicator.
+Controls enable certain interactions involving cBots, indicators and plugins.
 Using the below guide, you can easily create basic and advanced UI controls directly on a chart.

 There are several built-in classes that represent popular controls such as buttons, text blocks, text boxes, and shapes.
 However, you can also create custom controls.